 Club golf has brought the game of golf back to the University of Pittsburgh, where the sport had been dead for over 20 years.
 We’re all grateful to the NCCGA for giving us the opportunity to continue playing competitive golf in college.

-I am currently a Sophomore at the University of Pittsburgh, working toward a degree in Marketing.
+My name is Michael "Mo" Opacic, I am a passionate golfer and sports fan from Pittsburgh. am currently a Junior at Robert Morris University working toward a degree in Marketing.
 My passion for golf began at a very young age and has only grown stronger.
 Playing at various courses around the country has been instrumental and beneficial.
-My future career path is sure to include golf in some capacity.
+My future career path is sure to include golf in some capacity, as I am working towards a position in the industry this summer.
+You can reach me at firstname.lastname@example.org or email@example.com